Why are traffic lights red, yellow, and green?

 (WHTM) — We see traffic lights all the time.
-Sometimes we get green lights, and sometimes we hit all the red lights on our commute to work.
+Sometimes we sail past green lights, and sometimes we hit every red light on our commute to work.

-But, while sitting at a red light, have you ever wondered why traffic lights are red, yellow, and green?
+But while sitting at a traffic light, have you ever wondered why they are red, yellow and green?

-The first traffic light came into existence in the United States back in the early 1900s.
-These were called semaphore traffic lights.
-They would have retractable arms with the words “stop” and go” on them, similar to railroad crossing arms.
-They would also only have red and green lights.
-These types of traffic lights were popular in cities like Chicago where traffic was on the rise.
+The first traffic light came into existence in the United States in the early 1900s.
+Called semaphore traffic lights, they had retractable arms — similar to railroad crossing arms — with the words “stop” and “go” on them.
+They would also have only red and green lights.
+These types of traffic lights were popular in cities like Chicago, where traffic was on the rise.

-The yellow light would not come into play until the 1920s.
-William Potts, who was a police officer in Detroit, is credited for designing the first three and four-way colored traffic lights.
+The yellow light didn’t enter the scene until the 1920s.
+William Potts, who was a police officer in Detroit, is credited with designing the first three- and four-way colored traffic lights.
 The amber light was introduced during this time.

 Red is an obvious choice.
 The color red means danger or to be alert for something occurring.
 It is the same reason why stop signs are red.
 The human eye is more apt to be attracted to something that is red, according to the National Library of Medicine.

-For example, if the speed limit is 45 miles per hour that yellow light will be on for a shorter time than if the speed limit was 55 miles per hour.
+For example, if the speed limit is 45 mph, that yellow light will be on for a shorter time than if the speed limit was 55 mph.
+However, a yellow light does not mean to speed through so you don’t hit a red light!

 Green was picked because of how the color is pleasant to the eye.
-Green has a shorter wavelength which makes it easier to see.
+Green has a shorter wavelength, which makes it easier to see.
 Before the color green was chosen, white was used.
-But, this color was easily confused, as street lamps used white lights.
-Since then the universal color for “go” has been green.
+However, the color white was easily confused since street lamps used white lights.
+Since then, the universal color for “go” has been green.

 International use of traffic lights